 X-Factor: Great comics and manga selection.
 As well as a great range of – as to be expected with second-hand bookshops – more obscure titles.

 Sofia, ul.
 Graf Ignatiev 50, 1142 Sofia, Bulgaria

 Another Sofia bookstore with a great range of English titles.
 Book Trading’s focus appears to be mainly new releases across a wide range of genres.
 If you’re a scifi or fantasy fan looking for an English-language book, you can’t go past Book Trading.
 Their range of those genres is impressive to say the least.

 X-Factor: Almost an entire floor dedicated to bookish merchandise – mugs, tote bags, bookmarks, book covers and more make an appearance!

 bul.
 “Vitosha”, 1000 Sofia, Bulgaria

 +359 2 950 8337

-A somewhat oddly-named bookshop, considering it’s not located anywhere near any Greenwich, this bookshop is nonetheless a worthwhile stop thanks to its outdoor café area.
+A somewhat oddly-named bookshop, considering it’s not located anywhere near Greenwich, it is nonetheless a worthwhile stop for its café.
 Books and snacks, who can resist?
-Located on Sofia’s main shopping street, Greenwich is a great place to stop for a coffee and a book – oh, and the English range is adequately large, too!
+Located on Sofia’s main shopping street, Greenwich is a great place to stop for a coffee and a book.
+Oh, and the English range is adequately large, too!